p-salido/styleguide/ruby.md

 applies to name references - a model should not reference constants on a service.

+Related to flow of logic is flow of data, which should be: user input -> data model -> presentation.
+As much as possible operations should be performed on data model objects rather than raw user input or presentation output.

 Services should be created for operations that involve multiple model classes.
 Methods in a model class should, as much as possible, deal with that class alone.